mschuchard/jenkins-devops-libs/docs/Helm.md

 ```

 ### helm.upgrade()
-Updates and/or changes the configuration of a release with helm.
+Updates and/or changes the configuration of a release with Helm.

 ```groovy
 helm.upgrade(